aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 import { AuthGuardService } from '../../services/auth-route-guard';
 ```

-Add the path configuration by replacing the 'AboutPage' entry in the children array with:
+Add the path configuration by adding a new item to the children array:
 ```js
 //...
        {